Examples of biquotients whose tangent bundle is not a biquotient vector bundle: Motivation and results

+The above statement first appeared in the commentary of Hirzebruch's collected works \cite[page 777]{HirCW}, where it was pointed out that the result follows from properties of the $\chi_y$ genus.
+We collect these properties and include a proof of Hirzebruch's theorem in Section~\ref{appendix}.

-The examples in dimensions $4$ and $6$ are of the form $G\bq T$ where $G$ is simply connected and $T$ is a torus with $\rank T =\rank G$, and include the connected sum $\B\approx\CP^2\sharp\CP^2$ discovered by Totaro and Eschenburg's positively curved inhomogeneous $6$-manifold $SU(3)\bq T^2$.
+The 4 and 6-dimensional examples of Theorem~\ref{thm:first_theorem} are of the form $G\bq T$ where $G$ is simply connected and $T$ is a torus with $\rank T =\rank G$, and include the connected sum $\B\approx\CP^2\#\CP^2$ discovered by Totaro \cite {To02} and Eschenburg's positively curved inhomogeneous $6$-manifold $SU(3)\bq T^2$ \cite{Es84}.
 The proof uses the theory of characteristic classes.
-As Hepworth proved in his thesis \cite[Proposition~5.3.9]{He05}, for any biquotient of the form $G\bq T$ (with $G$ not necessarily being simply connected nor $T$ satisfying $\rank T=\rank G$), the tangent bundle is stably isomorphic to a biquotient vector bundle.
-We do not know whether Hepworth's result holds for arbitrary biquotients, however we are able to give the following partial answer which only depends on the topology rather than on the presentation.
+As Hepworth proved in his thesis \cite[Proposition~5.3.9]{He05}, for any biquotient of the form $G\bq T$ (with $T$ a torus of any rank), the tangent bundle is stably isomorphic to a biquotient vector bundle.
+We do not know whether Hepworth's result holds for arbitrary biquotients.
+However we are able to give the following partial answer which only depends on the topology rather than the presentation.

 \begin{theorem} Let $M = G\bq H$ be a closed biquotient.
 If $\oplus_{i>0} H^{4i}(M,\QQ)=0$, then the tangent bundle $TM$ is stably isomorphic to a biquotient vector bundle $G\times_H V$ for some $H$-representation $V$. \end{theorem}